 With homeownership comes home equity.
 Both home equity loans and home equity lines of credit (HELOCs) use the equity you’ve built up to help you pay off big expenses.
 You can use these loans to tackle credit card debt, tuition payments or a kitchen renovation.
-In addition, you can use these loans essentially as another mortgage to pay off debt you owe on your home.
-You just use your home as collateral and and pay monthly payments with different interest rates on the loan.
-So in the HELOC vs. home equity loan decision, which is best for you?
-We explain the nitty-gritty below and let you decide.
+In addition, you can also use them as another mortgage to pay off the debt you owe on your home.
+However, you will be putting your home up as collateral and and pay monthly payments with different interest rates for that loan.
+Let’s break down the key differences.

 How HELOCs Work